-In this tutorial we will explain what a transformation is and how these can be performed in Model Lab.
+In this tutorial, we will explain what a transformation is and how it can be performed in Model Lab.

-A transformation is a function or operation that that takes a point as input and outputs a new point.
-When talking about 3D-models the points that are to be transformed are called vertices.
+A transformation is a function or operation that takes a point as input and outputs a new point.
+When talking about 3D models, the points to be transformed are called vertices.

 The 3 basic transformations are:

 Basic Concepts and User Interface Explanation

 The Pivot is simply a point in space, also referred to as a pivot point.
 You can think of the pivot point as the local origin of the model in relation to the space origin.